 Inc. Magazine Unveils Its Annual List of America’s Fastest-Growing Private Companies—the Inc. 5000

-For the 3rd Time, TripleLift Appears on the Inc. 5000, Ranking No. 562 with Three-Year Revenue Growth of 790 Percent
+LINK Strategic Partners Listed on the 2019 Inc. 5000 With Three-Year Revenue Growth of almost 50 Percent

-/EIN News/ -- NEW YORK, Aug.
-15, 2019 (GLOBE NEWSWIRE) -- Inc. magazine today revealed that TripleLift is No. 562 overall and No. 55 in the Advertising and Marketing category on its annual Inc. 5000 list, the most prestigious ranking of the nation’s fastest-growing private companies.
+/EIN News/ -- WASHINGTON, Aug.
+19, 2019 (GLOBE NEWSWIRE) -- Inc. magazine has revealed that LINK Strategic Partners is on its annual Inc. 5000 list, the most prestigious ranking of the nation’s fastest-growing private companies.
 The list represents a unique look at the most successful companies within the American economy’s most dynamic segment — its independent small businesses.
 Microsoft, Dell, Domino’s Pizza, Pandora, Timberland, LinkedIn, Yelp, Zillow, and many other well-known names gained their first national exposure as honorees on the Inc. 5000.

-TripleLift is the technology company that invents, powers and scales ads that earn consumer attention.
-The company is reshaping the digital advertising landscape with consumer-centric advertising, leveraging its dynamic templating and computer vision technologies to flawlessly deliver and scale in-feed native ads, branded content experiences and programmatic OTT brand integrations that match the look and feel of the content that is being consumed.

-“I’m extremely honored TripleLift is included in the Inc. 5000 for the third year in a row, and so proud to be part of the team that has achieved this while being true to our mission and being profitable the whole time,” said Eric Berry, TripleLift’s Co-Founder and CEO.
-“We’ve created a really special company that builds technology to help advertisers and publishers earn consumer attention.
-We’re excited about continuing to grow that mission.”
+“Being on the Inc. 5000 list is an incredible honor – a welcome validation of our firm’s philosophy that doing good and doing well are not mutually exclusive,” said Michael Akin, President of LINK Strategic Partners.
+“Our business model works – we are included on this list for being a profitable organization while doing important social impact work with our communities and investing heavily in our greatest asset, our team.”

 Not only have the companies on the 2019 Inc. 5000 (which are listed online at Inc.com, with the top 500 companies featured in the September issue of Inc., available on newsstands August 20) been very competitive within their markets, but the list as a whole shows staggering growth compared with prior lists.
 The 2019 Inc. 5000 achieved an astounding three-year average growth of 454 percent, and a median rate of 157 percent.
 The Inc. 5000’s aggregate revenue was $237.7 billion in 2018, accounting for 1,216,308 jobs over the past three years.